Skip to Main Content

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through Reykjavik rental partners.
-Equipment selection depends on whether you're filming Arctic foxes in the Westfjords or aurora cinematography on the South Coast.
+Gear selection depends on whether you're filming Arctic foxes in the Westfjords or aurora cinematography on the South Coast.

 Can you film Icelandic wildlife in complete darkness?

 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing Arctic foxes, Atlantic puffins during nesting hours, and wild Icelandic horses across Snæfellsnes and Landmannalaugar.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing Arctic foxes, Atlantic puffins during nesting hours, and wild Icelandic horses across Snæfellsnes and Landmannalaugar.

 What's the difference between night vision looks?